Michel Houellebecq: Works

-His novel La Carte et le Territoire (The Map and the Territory) was released in September 2010 by Flammarion and finally won its author the prestigious Prix Goncourt.
-This is the tale of an accidental art star and is full of insights on the contemporary art scene.
+His novel La Carte et le Territoire (The Map and the Territory) was released in September 2010 and finally won its author the prestigious Prix Goncourt.
+This is the tale of an accidental art star and is full of insights into the contemporary art scene.
 Slate magazine accused him of plagiarising some passages of this book from French Wikipedia.
 Houellebecq denied the accusation of plagiarism, stating that "taking passages word for word was not stealing so long as the motives were to recycle them for artistic purposes," evoking the influence of Georges Perec, Lautreamont or Jorge Luis Borges, and advocated the use of all sorts of raw materials in literature, including advertising, recipes or mathematics problems.

 On 7 January 2015, the date of the Charlie Hebdo shooting, the novel Submission was published.
 The book describes a future situation in France, set in 2022, when a Muslim party, following a victory against the National Front, is ruling the country according to Islamic law, which again generated heated controversy and accusations of Islamophobia.
 On the same date, a cartoon of Houellebecq appeared on the cover page of Charlie Hebdo with the caption "The Predictions of Wizard Houellebecq," eerily ironic in retrospect.
 For the second time, his fictional work appeared to echo real events involving Islamic terrorism, although Submission does not feature acts of terrorism and eventually presents conversion to Islam as an attractive choice for the protagonist, a typically "houellebecquian" middle-aged man with a fixation for young women.
 A friend of his, Bernard Maris, was killed in that shooting.
 In an interview with Antoine de Caunes after the shooting, Houellebecq stated he was unwell and had cancelled the promotional tour for Submission.

 In January 2019, Houellebecq was made a Chevalier of the Légion d'honneur.
 His novel Sérotonine was published (translated as Serotonin) in the same month.
 This time, one of the novel's main themes, a violent revolt from desperate farmers, appeared to echo the Yellow Vests movement.